Thomas Sheehan (philosopher)

-Thomas Sheehan (born 25 June 1941) is an American philosopher who is the current professor at the Department of Religious Studies, Stanford University and Professor Emeritus at the Department of Philosophy, Loyola University Chicago.
+Thomas Sheehan (born 25 June 1941) is an American philosopher who is professor emeritus at the department of religious studies, Stanford University as well as professor emeritus at the department of philosophy, Loyola University Chicago.
 He is known for his books on Heidegger and Roman Catholicism.
 His philosophical specialties are in philosophy of religion, twentieth-century European philosophy, and classical metaphysics.
 He is the author of The First Coming, a controversial account of Easter.